 All the algorithms classified the interval.
-The results of the classification can be found in figure 23.
-As it-can be seen, the most agreed with ground truth classification is HOG4 followed by SVM classification (8 segments were detected correctly), the next).
-The following top prediction rate is SVM and RF on PNNF classification (4 segments), and NN prediction itself (3 segments).
-Interesting to note that RF classification similarly classifies the images as a rookie expertan amateur geologist would.
+The results of the classification can be found in figure 22.
+As it can be seen, the most agreed with ground truth classification is HOG followed by SVM classification (8 segments were detected correctly), the next top prediction rate is SVM and RF on PNNF classification (4 segments), and NN prediction itself (3 segments).
+Interesting to note that RF classification similarly classifies the images as a rookie expert would.
 Most of the black-colored image parts are marked as argillite.
-The RF classification made the leastminor mistakes in terms of rock type classification.
+The RF classification made the least mistakes in terms of rock type classification.
 It classified all the rocks as a terrigenous type.
 It may be a result of underfitting caused by a tree's lack of generalization ability, as explained in section 2.2.2.

-Figure 23.
+Figure 22.
 A comparison of different feature-based classification algorithms.
 Several machine learning algorithms (Support Vector Machines (SVM) and Random Forest (RF)) compared to convolutional Neural Network (NN) classification.
 The classification was performed on features extracted in different ways: Principal Component Analysis (PCA), Histogram of Oriented Gradients (HOG), Pretrained networks (PNNF) and Neural Network (NN) as a reference value.
-PCA/SVM - features were extracted by PCA and classified by SVM, PPNF/SVM - features were extracted by PNNF and classified by SVM